raydot/udemy-understanding-ts/README.md

 Review of "new" ES6 features and how they relate to TS.
 Specifically, `let` and `const`, arrow functions, default function parameters, spread operator (`...`), rest parameters, and array & object destructuring.

+## Section 5: Classes & Interfaces

+Coverages of classes , constructors, public, private, singletons, interfaces.
+I unfortunately wiped out all of the work I did for this section with a single foolish click of the mouse, so the code that's there for this section is the default from the class and has no notes.

 # Notes:

 The favicons were probably unnecessary, but were distracting me in the browser.